 Will and I snuck away to take pictures on the beach for the last ten minutes of the cocktail hour and, even though we had taken most of our photos before the ceremony, I’m so happy we have these photos taken right after we were married. 💙

 We sat at a long table with our bridesmaids, groomsmen, and their significant others.
-We did our guests’ escort cards on navy cardstock with white script by Delighted Calligraphy and arranged them alphabetically in two trays that my mom and I filled with sand.
+We did our guests’ escort cards on navy cardstock with white script by Delighted Calligraphy who hand lettered each name on our guest list and arranged them alphabetically in two trays that my mom and I filled with sand.
 I searched long and hard for navy and white striped tablecloths and finally tracked them down at Rhode Island Rentals.
 I love that they make an unexpected statement but still feel really classic.

 Our florist Sheila Daume had cylinder vases of blue and white hydrangeas on all the tables as well as acrylic frames with table numbers featuring our Kearsley Lloyd crest (we put some version of it on practically everything!).
-We kept the flowers super simple — I didn’t think we needed anything given the view of the ocean and it was a great way to save a little money.
+We kept the flowers super simple — I didn’t think we needed anything given the view of the ocean and it was a great way to save a little money in our wedding budget.
 Our red velvet wedding cake was made by Nantucket Bake Shop and again we went with a really simple design accented with blue hydrangeas from our florist.

 And I’ve gotten so many questions about the monogrammed napkins my mom had made for our reception!
 We ordered these plain white napkins and had them monogrammed with our married initials at the aptly named Nantucket Embroidery Co. in Milford, Connecticut.
 They were lovingly ironed by my Grandy and folded at each place setting (so we now have ~130 of them at home!).